dotnet/docs-maui/docs/migration/native-essentials.md

 The `Platform.Init` method requires a `Func<UIKit.UIViewController` argument.

 > [!NOTE]
-> If required, you can retrieve the current `UIViewController` object by calling the `Platform.GetCurrentUIViewController` method.
+> If required, you can retrieve the current <xref:UIKit.UIViewController> object by calling the `Platform.GetCurrentUIViewController` method.

 ---